Frequently Asked Questions

 What is Every Story Matters?

-Every Story Matters is the title for the process the Inquiry has set up to provide an opportunity for people to tell us about their experiences of the pandemic without the formality of giving evidence or attending a public hearing.
-These experiences will be collated, analysed and fed into the legal hearings via a summary report.
-Further details, as well as how to take part can be found at Every Story Matters.
+Every Story Matters was the process the Inquiry set up to provide an opportunity for people to tell us about their experiences of the pandemic without the formality of giving evidence or attending a public hearing.
+These experiences were collated, analysed and fed into the legal hearings via summary reports.

 Core Participants